bananaturtlesandwich/bananaturtlesandwich/README.md

 - Always open to new stuff
 - Mainly versed in C#, Python, Javascript and C++

-Game recommendations:Blue Fire, Ghostrunner, Rainworld, Hollow knight, A Hat In Time
+Game recommendations: Blue Fire, Ghostrunner, Rainworld, Hollow knight, A Hat In Time

 **Contact**